bblfsh/documentation/join-the-community.md

 * [Reporting bugs.](join-the-community.md#reporting-bugs)
 * [Request a feature.](join-the-community.md#feature-requests)
 * Improve the [documentation](http://github.com/bblfsh/documentation).
-* Contribute code to the [bblfshd](http://github.com/bblfsh/bblfshd), [SDK](http://github.com/bblfsh/sdk).
+* Contribute code to the [bblfshd](http://github.com/bblfsh/bblfshd), [SDK](http://github.com/bblfsh/sdk), [Drivers](https://github.com/search?q=topic%3Ababelfish+topic%3Adriver+org%3Abblfsh&type=Repositories).
 * Contribute to [libuast](http://github.com/bblfsh/libuast), any of the [Python](http://github.com/bblfsh/python-client), [Go](http://github.com/bblfsh/go-client) or [Scala](http://github.com/bblfsh/scala-client) clients, or create a new client for your preferred language.
-* Write a driver for a new language!
-If you plan to do this, we recommend you to talk to us first so we can coordinate efforts and assist you.
+* [Write a driver](./writing-a-driver/babelfish-sdk.md) for a new language!
+If you plan to do this, we recommend you to [talk to us](#chat) first so we can coordinate efforts and assist you.

 ## Reporting bugs

 Bugs should be reported through GitHub Issues.
 When you find a bug, report it to the repository of the relevant component at the [bblfsh organization](https://github.com/bblfsh/).
-If in doubt, report the bug to the [sdk repo](https://github.com/bblfsh/sdk) with as much information as you have \(including the languages of the code you're parsing\), we can move it to whatever repo is more appropriate after reviewing it.
+If in doubt, report an issue to [bblfshd repo](https://github.com/bblfsh/bblfshd) or a feature request to the [sdk repo](https://github.com/bblfsh/sdk) with as much information as you have \(including the languages of the code you're parsing\), we can move it to whatever repo is more appropriate after reviewing it.

 ## Feature requests

 If you want to request a new feature, feel free to open it as an issue at the relevant GitHub repository.

 For design changes we use the [Babelfish Improvement Proposals](bip-index/babelfish-improvement-proposals.md).
 If the feature you want to request is quite complex and could benefit from some deeper discussion, consider initiating a BIP procedure, as described in [BIP1](bip-index/bip1-purpose-and-guidelines.md).